spine-examples/server-quickstart/README.md

 and demonstrates a really simple RPC interaction.
 To take it closer to the production needs, the following steps are suggested:

+### Gradle Configuration Changes:

+ * Update `*.gradle` files with the artifact attributes, that correspond to your project.

 ### Suggested `model` Changes

  * Define the domain, in which the business task is solved.